 Medications are also available to help with postpartum depression.
 Your doctor can recommend and prescribe one that will work best in your situation, but even if you choose not to try medication make sure you keep them in the loop.
 Explain to your doctor that you feel you are experiencing signs of postpartum depression but would like to try non-medicated strategies to treat it before deciding whether you need medication.
 They will be able to tell you what symptoms to watch for to tell if your illness is getting worse and if you might need additional medical support.

 The bottom line is you don't have to go through this alone.
 Postpartum depression is a common illness that can be treated in many ways.
-If you are struggling after the birth of a baby, seek help.
+If you are struggling after the birth of a baby or having trouble sleeping, seek help.
 Take action.
 Call your doctor.
 Contact a counselor.

 After all, this should be one of the most joyous times of your life.
 Don't let postpartum depression steal that from you.
 Take charge and take it back.